yhtMinceraft1010X/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/check/java_for_loop_check.markdown

 ## JavaForLoopCheck

-When possible, use an Enhanced For-Loop.
+When possible, use an enhanced for-loop.

 ### Arrays